tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 ![](assets/chapter-1/content-references.png)

-On AEM only that works like charm, but if you use a Dispatcher on the Publish instance something strange could happen.
+On AEM only that works like charm, but if you use a Dispatcher on the Publish instance something strange happens.

-Imagine you have published your website.
-The teaser on your Canada page says "Canada".
+Imagine, you have published your website.
+The title on your Canada page is "Canada".
 When a visitor requests your home page – which has a teaser reference to that page - the component on the "Canada" page renders something like

 ```
 <div class="teaser">